 Interpreter Service for Non-English Speakers

-If you do not speak English and providing you book as a group with a minimum of 6 people we will provide an interpreter/guide free of charge.
-We need 48 hours notice for an interpreter.
+If you do not speak English and providing you book as a group with a minimum of 8 participants we will provide an interpreter/guide free of charge.
+We need 48 hours’ notice for an interpreter.

 On board snacks and bottled water will be provided.
 A National Parks Pass is included in the cost of the tour.
 Optional fully guided side trips will be available or you can self guide and choose where you want to go.
 You will have the opportunity to walk to the famous Wineglass Bay.
 Explore Honeymoon Bay, visit up to 5 different beaches, visit Cape Tourville Lighthouse and the Freycinet Marine Farm.
 A interpretive map and notes will be provided to assist you in making a choice.